 Are paraffin wax candles safe?

 If you read our article on your Burning Candle Questions Answered, you know that paraffin wax candles are a leading cause of indoor air pollution, according to the EPA.
-Paraffin-based candles are also more likely to produce soot.
+Paraffin-based candles are also more likely to produce soot according to a 2009 study done by the Department of Biological and Physical Sciences at South Carolina State University.
 Burning these candles in an unventilated space can lead to respiratory and skin irritation, with a variety of harmful chemicals being released into the air.

 Here are a list of a few common chemicals often present in paraffin wax:

 This is not representative of all of the candles on the market.
-There are a small minority of brands that create cleaner candles, including Malibu Apothecary.
-Our candles are coconut wax based which has many benefits.
+There are a small minority of brands that create cleaner candles, including Malibu Apothecary candles.
+Our candles are made from all-natural coconut and soy wax which has many benefits beyond health and sustainability including burn performance.
 While it may be more expensive than competing candle wax options, a clean environment and good health is priceless in our opinion.

 What are the environmental effects of paraffin wax?